Eyshika/Computer_Vision/README.md

 # Computer_Vision
-This repository has matlab codes of basic algorithms used in Computer Vision.
+This repository has matlab and C++ codes of basic algorithms used in Computer Vision.